 Rohit Talwar, Fast Future

-Quote from Rohit Talwar, CEO of Fast Future, in an interview on PhocusWire this week on rethinking what to do with travel products when the recovery is so uncertain.
+Quote from Rohit Talwar, CEO of Fast Future, in an article on PhocusWire this week about cryptocurrencies assisting the recovery of the travel industry.

-Each Friday, PhocusWire dissects and debates an industry trend or new development covered on our site that week.
+Each Friday, PhocusWire dissects and debates an industry trend or new development covered by PhocusWire that week.

 The ability - or inability - for established companies to innovate in major ways is the subject of a long-running debate in the travel sector.